Sharing and Collaboration

 Named Sharing

-Share a dynamic copy of a workbook or template
+Share a dynamic copy of a workbook

 Users can create a dynamic link that will create a copy of the current version of their workbook whenever it is accessed.
 This can be helpful for sharing dynamic datasets, publishing large datasets, or sharing templates so the sharee can have their own editable copy without impacting the original version.